sebbiewo/Moon/_posts/2017-05-04-the-fear-of-long-words.md

 All of this has to make one wonder, where did this hippopotomonstrosesquipedaliophobia and come from?

-*Hippopotomonstrosesquipedaliophobia* and *sesquipedalian* both  [come up empty in google's ngram viewer](https://books.google.com/ngrams/graph?content=hippopotomonstrosesquipedaliophobia&year_start=1800&year_end=2008&corpus=0&smoothing=3&share=&direct_url=) indicating that, according to google, the word did not appear in their rather large collection of digitized books from 1800-2008.
+*Hippopotomonstrosesquipedaliophobia* and *sesquipedalian* both  [come up empty in google's ngram viewer](https://books.google.com/ngrams/graph?content=hippopotomonstrosesquipedaliophobia&year_start=1800&year_end=2008&corpus=0&smoothing=3&share=&direct_url=) indicating that, according to google, neither word appeared in their rather large collection of digitized books from 1800-2008.

 *Sesquipedalian*, on the other hand, does make a showing through the ages, hitting its peak around 1860: